data-liberation-project/www/content/requests/dod-army-slot-machines.md

 Very few details, however, are publicly available regarding the operation of those slot machines.

-[Our FOIA request 📄](https://www.documentcloud.org/documents/24662028-2024-05-14-army-slot-machine-foia-request-singer-vinelongman) to the Army seeks all records — spreadsheets, databases, reports, presentations, and/or memoranda — indicating the number, location, sponsors of, and/or revenue of slot machines on DOD properties.
+[Our FOIA request 📄](https://www.documentcloud.org/documents/24662028-2024-05-14-army-slot-machine-foia-request-singer-vinelongman) to the Army sought all records — spreadsheets, databases, reports, presentations, and/or memoranda — indicating the number, location, sponsors of, and/or revenue of slot machines on DOD properties.